clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 james@rapi-c1-n1:~$ iptables -V
 iptables v1.8.4 (legacy)
 ```
-The overall hypothesis from all of the above research is that my issue is the lack of `nftables` support in tailscaled is biting me due to the fact I'm running on Ubuntu 22.04 on my cluster nodes which defaults to `nftables`.
+The overall hypothesis from all of the above research is that my issue is the lack of `nftables` support in `tailscaled` is biting me due to the fact I'm running on Ubuntu 22.04 on my cluster nodes which defaults to `nftables`.

 ### Testing the hypothetical fix
+TODO fix image move animatuon to operator
+Since it looked like my issue was lack of `nftables` support out-of-the-box Tailscale and, as luck would have it, experimental support is supposedly there behind a disabled flag, I set about testing this out to see if it could unblock me.
+The approach was:

+1. forcing on the `TS_DEBUG_USE_NETLINK_NFTABLES` flag in `wengine/router/router_linux.go`
+2. build a private copy of the tailscale/tailscale container image
+3. verify this image with Tailscale proxy since the implementation is shared with the Operator and the scenario is simpler
+4. if yes, test image with Tailscale Operator

+The result of working through these steps was the following private fork: <a href="https://q6o.to/ghcnftopf" target="_blank">https://github.com/clarkezone/tailscale/commits/nftoperatortestfix</a> the testing of which proved very fruitful.
+In summary, the `nfttables` support worked as expected.
+Since others had cited this problem, I decided to be a good opensource citizen and submit a PR: <a href="https://q6o.to/ghptsc8749" target="_blank">https://github.com/tailscale/tailscale/pull/8749</a>.

+As the ongoing work on <a href="https://q6o.to/ghitsc5621" target="_blank">https://github.com/tailscale/tailscale/issues/5621</a> continues to land (eg <a href="https://q6o.to/ghptsc8762" target="_blank">https://github.com/tailscale/tailscale/pull/8762</a>) the need for my fix will go away as the scenario will just work, but until then it's a temporary stop-gap for those blocked on adopting the Tailscale Kubernetes Operator.

+If you want to follow along you can do the following:

+To try it out

+1. (optional) build client docker image substituting appropriate repos and tags: `PUSH=true REPOS=clarkezone/tsopfixtestclient TAGS=6 TARGET=client ./build_docker.sh`
+2. (optional) build operator docker image substituting appropriate repos and tags: `PUSH=true REPOS=clarkezone/tsopfixtestoperator TAGS=3 TARGET=operator ./build_docker.sh
+`
+3. Grab manifest from this branch: `curl -LO https://github.com/clarkezone/tailscale/raw/nftoperatortestfix/cmd/k8s-operator/manifests/operator.yaml`
+4. add your clientID and secret per the <a href="https://q6o.to/bptsk8sop" target="_blank">official instructions</a>
+5. (optional) if you built and pushed your own containers, update line 130 and 152 to point to your private images
+6. Apply the operator manifest: `kubectl apply -f operator.yaml`
+7. apply test manifests to publish a nginx server on tailnet: `kubectl apply -f https://gist.github.com/clarkezone/b22a5851f2e4229f5fd29f1115ddee32/raw/277efaa5e099ef055eb445115dd199dc40829df2/tailscaleoperatortest.yaml`
+8. Get the endopoint address for the service on your tailnet with `kubectl get services -n tailscaletest` in the external IP column, you should see a dns entry in your tailnet similar to tailscaletest-nginx-tailscale.tail967d8.ts.net, this is the endpoint your service is exposed on.
+9. You should be able to curl the endpoint and see output from nginx: `curl tailscaletest-nginx-tailscale.tail967d8.ts.net`

+## Adding Ingress
 <div id="canvasholder" style="width:100%;height:400px;">
 </div>
 <script>